 What makes play enjoyable is the ability to choose to participate or not.
 When staff feels pressure to join these gatherings, it creates cringe-worthy, forced fun.
-There is a misconception that team-building events build camaraderie when they more so reveal a team’s dynamic.
+There is a misconception that team-building events build camaraderie when they really reveal a team’s dynamic.

 Playing at work is more of a mindset than actions.
-It is an experience where staff feel comfortable being more of themselves, speak their minds, and feel a freedom to experiment.
+It’s an experience where staff feel comfortable being themselves, speak their minds, and feel a freedom to experiment.

 Play like this is vulnerable, and it cannot happen when staff feels unsafe.
 If trust, understanding, and attunement do not exist within the team, there is no playground for staff to play in.